Skip to content

 Key Networking Features:

-2. InitContainer: Waits for database readiness before starting backend
+2. InitContainer: Waits for database readiness before starting backend services

-3. Auto-generated URLs: Built-in PostgreSQL connection string created automatically
+3. Auto-generated URLs: Built-in PostgreSQL connection string created automatically for all services

 4. Service Discovery: Kubernetes DNS for internal service-to-service communication